annamkov/annamkov.github.io/README.md

-See also the list of [contributors](https://github.com/PurpleBooth/a-good-readme-template/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/PurpleBooth/a-good-readme-template/contributors) who participated in developing the README template.

 ## Acknowledgments
 - My COMP3040 groupmates: Ruiqi Zeng, Jaskaran Singh, and Jasdeep Singh.